TheUltimateCipher/theultimatecipher.github.io/README.md

  - Visit the website at theultimatecipher.github.io
  - You are free to modify the code but credit is appreciated.
  - The encryption and decryption is extremely heavy.
 Details about how it works can be found in the Encryption/Decryption section.
+ - As of the v2.0 update you can now add an extra layer of encryption using your own custom key!
  - The security is extremely strong.
 Not even AI is able to break it.
  - The Ultimate Cipher comes with lots of customizable features like particles and themes.
  - You can create your own custom theme and particle using theultimatecipher.github.io/theme-editor and theultimatecipher.github.io/particle-editor.
 Detailed instructions can be found in the Settings section below.